jackdh/RasaTalk/README.md

 * Test the chatbot directly to see output of dialog management.

 <img width="165" src="https://user-images.githubusercontent.com/1907451/43040806-8f3aad62-8d45-11e8-9d95-7b7e72ef3fb7.gif" alt="Directly see NLU results and chatbot outputs." />

+<h3 align="center">Facebook / Skype / Third parties.</h3>

+Due to the constumisable nature of RT it's possible to hook it up to practically any third party chatbot you'd like.
+For starters I've included a quick example of how you might use [Botkit](https://github.com/howdyai/botkit) as a middleware to get to Facebook

+The main example can be seen [here](https://github.com/jackdh/RasaTalk/blob/master/server/botkit/facebook.js).
+This involves taking input from Facebook, hitting our internal API to generate a response and returning the output.

 <h2 align="center">Still to come!</h3>